j33tv/GIS-DEVELOPER-S/README.md

 Features

-.
-Interactive map with different base layers (OpenStreetMap and Satellite Imagery).
+.Interactive map with different base layers (OpenStreetMap and Satellite Imagery).

 .Drawing tools for adding points, lines, polygons, rectangles, and circles to the map.